konveyor/konveyor.github.io/content/Move2Kube/Tutorials/usingCLI.md

 Many scripts like `builddockerimages.sh` and `pushimages.sh` are also present inside the directory.
 It has also created a simple `deploy/compose/docker-compose.yaml` to test the images locally.
 It has also created Tekton artifacts inside the `deploy/cicd/tekton` directory that are required if you want to use Tekton as your CI/CD pipeline.

-The `Readme.md` file guides on the next steps to be followed.
+The `Readme.md` file guides the next steps to follow.

 ```console
 $ cat Readme.md